paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 (3) the amount of entitlement available to the individual under this chapter at the time of payment for the test under this section.

-**(c) Charge Against Entitlement.—** The charge against an individual’s entitlement under this chapter for payment for a licensing or certification test shall be determined at the rate of one month (rounded to the nearest whole month) for each amount paid that equals—
+**(c) Charge Against Entitlement.—** The charge against an individual’s entitlement under this chapter for payment for a licensing or certification test shall be pro-rated based on the actual amount of the fee charged for the test relative to the rate for 1 month payable—

 (1) for the academic year beginning on August 1, 2011, $1,460; or

 (2) for an academic year beginning on any subsequent August 1, the amount for the previous academic year beginning on August 1 under this subsection, as increased by the percentage increase equal to the most recent percentage increase determined under section 3015(h).

 ### Statutory Notes

-#### Amendment of Subsection (c)
-Pub.
-L. 115–48, title I, § 108(a), (d), Aug.
-16, 2017, 131 Stat.
-978, provided that, applicable to a test taken on or after Aug.
-1, 2018, subsection (c) of this section is amended—

-(1) by striking “shall be determined at the rate of one month (rounded to the nearest whole month)” and inserting “shall be pro-rated based on the actual amount of the fee charged for the test relative to the rate for 1 month”; and

-(2) by striking “for each amount paid that equals” and inserting “payable”.

-See 2017 Amendment note below.

 #### Amendments
 2017—Subsec. (c).
 Pub.
 L. 115–48, in introductory provisions, substituted “shall be pro-rated based on the actual amount of the fee charged for the test relative to the rate for 1 month payable” for “shall be determined at the rate of one month (rounded to the nearest whole month) for each amount paid that equals”.